the-gophers/gophercon-2021/schedule.md

 ### 10:30-11:00am: Lets talk docs.
 Learn about the docs on docs.microsoft.com for Go!
 Developers
 People: Joshua Duffney

-Description:  Hands on Walk through of the new Go Dev Center that lives on Ms Learn.
+Description:  Hands on Walk through of the new Go Dev Center that lives on doc.microosft.com.
 Open to feedback, questions and suggestions for the new Hub for Go!
 Developers.

 ### 11:00-11:30am: PreConference Workshop: Ask Me Anything about gRPC
 People: Timothy Raymond